JinxiangW/GameDisplay/README.md

 **Control**:

 -   WASD to move the Orbiting Knight
--   Click the screen to rotate camera
+-   Click on the screen to rotate the camera
 -   Scroll to zoom in and out